Porsche Taycan performance, top speed, motor

 On 21-inch wheels and benefiting from Porsche’s air suspension (the latter is standard on all but the very cheapest rear-drive model), the Taycan’s ride quality is very good.
 You can feel this is a stiff car in terms of its body rigidity and suspension setup, but the damping and body control are tightly controlled enough that it never feels uncomfortable.
 By any standard, this is a great long-distance tourer, country-road weapon and about-town poser, even on UK roads.

 - 1VerdictWith a long range, savage performance and arguably the best handling of any four-door coupe – electric or otherwise – the Porsche Taycan is a landmark car

 - 2Range, battery & chargingThe Porsche Taycan has a long range and its 270kW rapid-charging capability is among the fastest of any electric car right now

-- 4Electric motor, drive & performance - currently readingThe Porsche Taycan is extraordinarily fast, but it’s the handling finesse that makes it a milestone car
+- 4Performance, motor & drive - currently readingThe Porsche Taycan is extraordinarily fast, but it’s the handling finesse that makes it a milestone car

 - 5Interior, dashboard & comfortThe Porsche Taycan's interior is finished to a high standard, and there's plenty of space for four passengers

 - 6Boot space, seating & practicalityThe Porsche Taycan offers decent practicality for such a high-performance car, although boot space is adequate rather than generous